 If you’ve ever tasted anything with that fragrant scent of rose, you know it’s absolutely captivating in desserts, skin scrubs or home products.
 This rose water is a simple recipe for all your culinary needs.
 It makes a generous 1 cup of a fragrant water suited for all sorts of recipes.
-If you’re following along on this floral May (#FloralSweetTreats) I would suggest you make a batch of this right here and now.
-We are going to use it in TWO exciting recipes later this month and while I don’t want to give anything away (I just love surprises!), I know that you are going to want to have rose water on hand!
+If you’re following along with floral May (#FloralSweetTreats) I would suggest you make a batch of this right here and now.
+We are going to use it in TWO exciting recipes later this month and while I don’t want to give anything away (I just love surprises!), you will want to have some of this homemade rosewater on hand!

 This rose essence water is super easy to make and lasts for several weeks in your fridge.
-Even if you aren’t following along with my flower obsession this month, there are lots of uses for homemade rose water.
-Cooking, baking and bathing can all use rose water.
+It’s easy to fuel our rose obsession with rosewater!
+If you aren’t following along with my flower recipes this month, there are lots of uses for homemade rose water.
+Cooking, baking and skin care routines all benefit from rose.
 Pour it in a pretty container with a bow for a very thoughtful gift.
+Use it as a natural face toner spray.
 Spritz your bedroom, hair, and even the dog when you wish roses to be in full bloom all day long.
-That’s the dream!
+That’s the dream, isn’t it?

 2 cups Filtered Water